-While eCommerce may have seen an overall boost in 2021, the resulting success also placed a strain on an already fragile global supply chain that consumers were hardly prepared for.
+While eCommerce may have seen an overall boost in 2021, the resulting success also strained an already fragile global supply chain that consumers were unprepared for.

 Fears of the effects of the supply chain crisis on the 2021 holiday season may have been palpable, despite President Biden's announcement that he would be working in conjunction with transportation leaders and retailers to help relieve the anticipated burden on shoppers.
-Yet retail sales actually exceeded the holiday season of 2020 by 8.5 percent, with eCommerce accounting for close to 21 percent of that figure.
+Yet retail sales exceeded the holiday season of 2020 by 8.5%, with eCommerce accounting for close to 21% of that figure.

 2021: The Year of the Amazon Aggregator

-If 2020 was the year of the third-party seller on Amazon, then 2021 was the year of the Amazon aggregator.
+If 2020 was the year of the third-party brand on Amazon, then 2021 was the year of the Amazon aggregator.